nukeop/zeus/README.md

 * 16-bit memory addresses
 * 8kb of RAM (some mapped for specific purposes)
 * 6 buttons (D-Pad, A, B)
-* 2 audio channels (sin and noise, only one can be used at a time)
+* 2 audio channels (synthesised sound and noise, only one can be used at a time)
 * 16x20 black and white screen (1 bit per pixel)
 * Two 5 digit seven-segment displays for scores, etc
 * Two 2 digit seven-segment displays for speed and level